lostintangent/gistpad/README.md

   - `markdown` (default): the `Markdown` format is used for the image markup, e.g. `![image](link)`.
   - `html`: the `HTML` format is used for the image markup, e.g. `<img src="link" />`.

+## GistLog

+In addition to being able to use Gists to share code snippets/files, you can also use it as a mini-blog, thanks to integration with [GistLog](https://gistlog.co).
+In order to start blogging, simply run the `GistPad: New GistLog` command, which will create a new Gist that includes two files: `blog.md` and `gistlog.yml`.

+The `blog.md` file will be automatically opened for editing, and as soon as you're ready to publish your post, open `gistlog.yml` and set the `published` property to `true`.
+Then, right-click your Gist and select the `Open Gist in GistLog` menu.
+This will open your browser to the URL that you can share with others, in order to read your new post.

 ## Contributed Commands (File Explorer)